 A challenge faced by most developers and researchers is that all the tools they need are not easy to navigate and they have to use various command lines.
 BizonOS includes a user-friendly, web-based control panel with everything one needs, all organized into one convenient location.

 BizonOS is based on the latest Ubuntu 18.04 LTS (Bionic) and 20.04 LTS (Focal Fossa) operating system.
 You can rest assured that you are getting the most up-to-date operating system with the latest security updates and features.

-BIZON workstations come pre-installed with frameworks for deep learning such as Tensorflow, Torch/PyTorch, Keras, Caffe 2.0 Caffe-nv, Theano, CUDA, and cuDNN.
+BIZON workstations come pre-installed with frameworks for deep learning such as Tensorflow, Torch/PyTorch, Keras, Caffe 2.0 Caffe-nv, Theano, CUDA, cuDNN, transformer models, hugging faces.